Why Major in Philosophy?

 What this graph reveals is that philosophy majors are true outliers—they display an unrivaled combination of verbal reasoning and analytic writing skills.

 Now, if employers are looking for people who are good at reasoning and communicating, and if philosophers excel in these areas, then one would expect philosophers to be successful on the job market.
 And that is exactly what we find.
-For example, a recent study by the Wall Street Journal found that the average mid-career salaries of philosophy majors compare well with those of the most popular majors.
+For example, a recent study by the Wall Street Journal found that the average mid-career salaries of philosophy majors compare well with those of many other majors.

-In fact, the Wall Street Journal found that philosophy majors see the sharpest increase of all majors from starting to mid-career salary.
+In fact, the Journal found that philosophy majors see the sharpest increase of all majors from starting to mid-career salary.

 “Fine,” you might be thinking.
 “The study of philosophy can help lead to a successful career.
 But what, exactly, do philosophy majors do?
 What job will I get if I major in philosophy?”